elvinmiriyev/my-new-theme/prd.md

 5. Use Theme Settings for Customization
 In config/settings_schema.json, add settings for colors, fonts, logo, etc., as described in your PRD.
 6. Test Responsiveness and Performance
-Use Shopify’s preview and device emulation tools.
+Use Shopify's preview and device emulation tools.
 Optimize images and code for speed.
 7. Iterate and Review
 Check off each PRD requirement as you implement it.